 It’s really here where big companies like HP and IBM beat out open source.
 Their software isn’t better by any stretch of the imagination.
 I’ve personally used HP Deploy Management, for example, and it’s really not as good as some of the open source offerings.
 But when they come in, they are able to provide you a comprehensive picture of how everything fits together, what you need, etc. that makes doing business with them easier.

-My corollary – guys, work together to get better.
+My thoughts – guys, work together to get better.
 You shouldn’t be worried about your piece of the miniature current pie, you should be looking to cut into the IBM/CA/HP business and get part of the huge pie.

 The products need APIs so they can be integrated.
 Especially, people need to be able to integrate their system provisioning and monitoring off the same configs.